 Ludovico Castelvetro, of whom we have already spoken, was among the learned men who found a refuge from persecution in the Grisons.
-After the apprehension of his brethren of the academy at Modena in 1557,+ he concealed himself in the territories of Ferrara until the death of Paul IV.
-In 1561, having obtained a safe-conduct, he was persuaded to go to Rome, along with his brother Gianmaria, to give an account of his faith, and had the convent of San Maria in Via assigned to him as a prison, with liberty to receive his friends.
-But after undergoing several examinations he deemed it prudent to withdraw in the night-time from the city, and escaped with great difficulty to Chiavenna, where he met his old friend Franciscus Portus.
-The sentence of excommunication was in consequence passed against him and his brother.
-Through the interest of his friend Foscarari, bishop of Modena. hopes were given him of a favourable issue to his process provided he would return to Italy; but he declined this as well as the proposals made by the nuncio Delfino, who was sent into Switzerland to treat with him, Vergerio, and Zanchi.
-It was most probably the fears which he entertained for his safety, at a time when many individuals were surprised and carried off by force into Italy, that induced him to leave Chiavenna and repair to Lyons.
-But finding himself exposed to new dangers from the civil war, which then raged in France between the Catholics and Hugonots, he retired to Geneva, and soon after returned to Chiavenna, where he opened a private school at the desire of some young students, to whom he read daily two lectures, one on Homer and another on the Rhetorica ad Herennium.
-Encouraged by the reception which his brother had met with at the court of Vienna, he went there in 1567, and put to press his celebrated commentary on Aristotle's Art of Poetry, which he dedicated to the emperor Maximilian II.
-But the plague breaking out in that place, he returned again to Chiavenna, where he continued till his death on the 21st of February 1571, in the sixty-seventh year of his age.
-Castelvetro was one of the great literary ornaments of his country; an acute and ingenious critic; and extensively acquainted with Provençal and Italian poetry as well as with the classics of Greece and Rome, to which he added the knowledge of Hebrew.
+After his flight from Rome,† he concealed himself in Ferrara; but, hearing that the officers of the inquisition were in eager search for him, left his native country, and retired to Chiavenna, where he found his old friend Franciscus The removal of Portus, who was called to Geneva, gave him an opportunity of being useful in teaching the Greek language, which served to relieve the languor of his exile.
+Application was made in his behalf to the council of Trent, but the fathers would not interfere in a cause which was already before the tribunal of the inquisition.
+Through the interest of his friend Foscarari, bishop of Modena, hopes were given him of a favourable issue to his process, provided he would return to Italy; but he declined this, as well as the proposal made by the nuncio Delfino, who was sent into Switzerland to treat with him, Vergerio, and It was most probably the fears which he entertained for his safety, at a time when many of his countrymen were surprised and carried off into Italy, that induced him to leave Chiavenna and repair to But finding himself exposed to new dangers, from the civil war which then raged in France between the catholics and Hugonots, he retired to Geneva, and soon after returned to Chiavenna, where he opened a private school, at the desire of some young men, to whom he read daily two lectures, one on Homer and another on the Rhetorica ad Herennium.
+Encouraged by the reception which his brother had met with at the court of Vienna, he went there in 1567, and put to press his celebrated commentary on Aristotle's Art of Poetry, which he dedicated to the emperor Maximilian But the plague breaking out in that place, he returned again to Chiavenna, where he continued till his death, on the 21st of February 1571, in the sixtysixth year of his age.
+Previous to his last illness, some of his countrymen, who had settled at Basle, requested him to take up his residence with them; an invitation with which he seemed willing to comply.
+Castelvetro was one of the great literary ornaments of his country; an acute and ingenious critic, and extensively acquainted with Italian and Provençal poetry as well as with the classics of Greece and Rome, to which he added the knowledge of Hebrew.

 ^{} Salig, Hist.
 Auspurg.
 Confes. tom. ii. p.
 1180.
 Bayle, Dict. art.
 Vergerio.
 De Porta, lib. ii. cap. v.
 Gerdesii Ital.
-Ref. pp. 346-350.
-He was employed before his death in publishing a collection of his works, the first volume of which was printed in 1563.
-The Apologia pro Vergerio adversus Cusam, by Schelhorn, I have not seen.
+Ref. p.
+346-350.
+The first volume of a collection of his works was printed in 1563.
+The Apologia pro Vergerio adversus Casam, by Schelhorn, I have not seen.